iTwin/itwinjs-core/docs/changehistory/NextVersion.md

   const material = IModelApp.renderSystem.createMaterial(params, iModel);
 ```

-Can now be expressed as:
+Can now be expressed as follows (note no IModelConnection is required):

 ```ts
   const material = IModelApp.renderSystem.createRenderMaterial({